 - Warrant hold with the State of Texas,

 - Referral of debt to a collection agency.

-Individuals who have three returned checks or electronic funds transfers within a 12-month period, will be placed on Cash Only status.
+Individuals who have three returned checks or EFT within a 12-month period, will be placed on Cash Only status.

 Stopping payment on a check for fees or allowing the check to be returned unpaid by the bank for any reason does not constitute official withdrawal.
 Failure to follow procedures for withdrawing from Texas State may result in financial penalties and delays with future enrollment at the university.

 Tuition, fees, and room and board may be paid through the following alternatives: